Enough single shaming: Why we choose to be on our own

 We’re sorting some shit out

 Don’t you roll your eyes at me!
 The cliché of taking some time ‘to work on me’ is not a cliché at all.
-It’s fucking amazing.
+It’s actually amazing.
 That’s what I’m doing at the moment and I’m making some serious changes.
 I freely admit, it’s selfish work, but I’m not interested in sharing this time with anyone else right now.
 I’m seeing a counsellor to work through my issues, I’m getting a hold of my anxiety, I’m hitting the gym, catching up with family/friends and spending time alone.

 We’re too afraid